Dr-Jon3sy/notes/documenting.md

 There are a few ways to install Git on Windows - the laziest is to just use WSL to handle it for you. `sudo apt install git` and bob's your uncle.

 If you want it on your Windows machine [github has a good guide](https://github.com/git-guides/install-git) as does [The Official Git Book](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)...which you should read once a year, just on general principle.

+The important thing to do is SET UP YOUR GIT TO USE SSH.